 Action Impact Tells A Big Story Through Small Objects

 Communication is at the heart of human development.
 It’s the foundation of nations and the relationships between people, governments and traders.
-When UAE’s leading collector of stamps and items from postal history, Mr Abdulla MT Khoory, made available his extensive collection for the first exhibition to take place at the instantly iconic Etihad Museum in Dubai, we knew we had a real challenge on our hands.
+When the UAE’s leading collector of stamps and items from postal history, Mr Abdulla MT Khoory, made available his extensive collection for the first exhibition to take place at the instantly iconic Etihad Museum in Dubai, we knew we had a real challenge on our hands.

 As President of the Emirates Philatelic Association, Mr Khoory is well known as a leading exponent of history through postal links.
 Working with Emirates Post, his collection was augmented with objects, artworks and 3D "Peppers Ghost" technology that could tell the long and surprising story of how the different territories that make up the UAE enjoyed close links long before unification in 1971.